-Symbols can be copied with ${\bf Drag\&Drop}$.
-In doing so, the following applies:
+Symbols can be copied with ${\bf Drag\&Drop}$ .
+For this, the following applies:

-Only symbols of the first level of the tree can be copied.
+▶ Only symbols of the first level of the tree can be copied.

-- Groups and folders cannot be copied. - ▶ If there are already names of symbols in the target library, the names of the added symbols are automatically renamed.
+- Groups and folders cannot be copied. - If there are already names of symbols in the target library, the added symbols are automatically renamed.

-Renaming is carried out by adding an underscore and an ordinal number, for example: Calibrator_1.
+Renaming is carried out by adding an underscore and an ordinal number, for example: Calibrator\1.

-► Copying between libraries is only possible to a limited extent.
+Copying between libraries is only possible to a limited extent.